 We not only talk about only the positive results from his n=1 experiments, but also what Bob cautions people on when testing different health gadgets, devices or substances on yourself.

 If you know someone who is interested in biohacking, taking ketone esters or the quantified self experiments then this episode is for them!

-I enjoyed this interview as a fellow biohacking fan I love following people like Bob who shares such great insight on what happens when you take difference supplements, eat different diets or use different biotech wearables.
+I enjoyed this interview as a fellow biohacking fan I love following people like Bob who shares such great insight on what happens when you take different supplements, eat different diets or use different biotech wearables.

 After speaking with Bob I’m keen to get a chance to take some ketone ester when it becomes commercially available to everyone to see how my brain feels from it.

 Special thanks to Bob for joining me on the show.
 Enjoy the episode!

 Highlights of what we talk about during the interview: